baaivision/DenseFusion/README.md

 ## 📜 News
 [2024/07/12] The [paper](http://arxiv.org/abs/2407.08303) and [dataset](https://huggingface.co/datasets/BAAI/DenseFusion-1M) are released ! 💥
-[2024/07/30] The image zips are uploading to Huggingface!
-The training recipe and code using DenseFusion-1M are released.
+[2024/07/30] The training recipe and code using DenseFusion-1M are released.
+[2024/08/22] We have uploaded all image zips to Huggingface.
+This will make it convenient for you to explore and enjoy the dataset.

 ## 💡 Introduction
 - *"An image is worth a thousand words"*.
 Comprehensive image descriptions are essential for multi-modal perception, while images contains various visual elements of different granularities that are challenging to harness.